MinecraftU/mcu-curriculum/sequence_4/section_0.md

 2. Run the IntelliJ installer, and follow its instructions.
 Make sure you have installed the Java SDK before installing IntelliJ, it makes things easier.

 3. Make a new folder on the desktop and name it `Minecraft Dev` and drag the `forge` folder into it.
 The forge folder is a .zip file so we need to extract it (if you don't have an extraction tool we recommend 7-zip).
 Put the extracted folder into the Minecraft Dev folder.

 Note: If you wish, you can rename the extracted `forge` folder to whatever you want your mod to be called, e.g. from `forge` to `DiamondCutter`.
 Keep the Forge zip file in case you want to start a fresh mod.

-### Getting Started for Windows
+### Getting started for Windows
 1. Hold shift and right click inside the folder you renamed.
 Click on `Open command window here`.
 Then type `gradlew setupDecompWorkspace --refresh-dependencies` and press `Enter`.
 This will download the Minecraft source code and decompile it so we can work with it to make our mod.

 2. Once you get `BUILD SUCCESSFUL` type `gradlew idea` and press `Enter`.